Environmentally Sensitive Smallholding

 We have about 20 chickens in total.
 We have lots of space for them to run around.
 They are fed with wheat in the morning when they get up and before roosting at night.
 We have to keep them very secure at night to make sure they are protected from predators (Fox, Badger and Mink), and the door has a double lock – foxes can be very clever!

-Our cats, Nutmeg and Tansy are working cats.
-They live outside all day and all year and help to keep the mice, rabbits and squirrels away from ours and the animals’ food.
+Our cats, Nutmeg and Tansy are working cats in that they help to keep the mice, rabbits and squirrels away from ours and the animals’ food.
 They are both very effective hunters and happen to also be extremely friendly and love a cuddle.
 They are also opportunist so you’ll need to keep an eye on your food and your beds if you don’t want to find a cat napping there.

 Surplus produce is often preserved in pickles, kilner jars or the freezer.
 Last year’s bumper crop of blackcurrants resulted in some interesting experiments – cordial, chutney, creme-de-cassis and of course, jam.
 Sometimes the surplus is sold to visitors, local restaurants or to friends.